rosetta-code/rosetta-doc/docs/source/start/install.md

   :::::{dropdown} Develop Rosetta using Pip Virtual Environment

   We can use Python's virtual environment (`venv`) feature.
-This involves defining a virtual environment in a folder called `env` inside our repository.
+This involves defining a virtual environment in a folder called `env-name` inside our repository.
 To do so, navigate your console into the newly-created folder, then run:

   :::{code-block} python
-  python3 -m venv env
+  python3 -m venv env-name
   :::

   We can install all Rosetta-relevant Python packages in our virtual environment using the `requirements.txt` file: